- Our stance on personal data

 - Attendance at our training, workshop, conferences or other events – while membership is current and for 3 years after the membership expires

-- Purchasing publications, licences – for 2 years after the purchase/lifetime of the licence
+- Purchasing publications, licences – for 2 years after the purchase/lifetime of the licence (apart from the financial data which is kept for 6 years plus the current financial year)

 - You working for us as a member of staff, associate or volunteer - payroll records for 6 years, health and safety records for 3 years, basic employment details indefinitely